melodythen/StockAnalysis/README.md

 # StockAnalysis
+Grabbing stock data from yahoofinance to analyze.
-Using pandas, matplotlib, numpy to analyze stock and using Streamlit framework for developing the web application
+Using pandas, yfinance, yahoo_fin, and Streamlit framework for developing the web application